BBS Graduate Student Society

 Kristina Ceres - Co- Combined DVM-PhD Representative

-I'm a fifth year combined DVM-PhD student working with Yrjo Grohn in quantitative epidemiology.
-My research focuses on using mathematical models to better understand transmission of mycobacterial diseases using a combination of epidemiologic, machine learning, and population genetic approaches.
-In my free time I like running and hiking outside with my dog, Timbi.
+I'm a sixth year combined DVM-PhD student working with Yrjo Grohn in quantitative epidemiology.
+I study the evolution and epidemiology of mycobacterial diseases using a combination of epidemiologic, machine learning, and population genetic approaches.
+In my free time I enjoy running and hiking with my dog, Timbi.